Noam2Stein/repetitive/README.md

 ## Meta Variables

-The `@let` keyword is used to store values in the macro context to make the code more readable.
+Use `@let` to define variables in the macro context to improve readability.

-Meta expressions support alot of useful operators and methods.

 ```rust
 repetitive! {